Massachusetts Reserve Study Requirements (2026)

 What happens if a Massachusetts condo has little or no reserve fund?

 A condo that fails to maintain an adequate replacement reserve fund is out of step with Chapter 183A and exposes trustees to risk, particularly if major repairs become necessary and there is no money set aside.
-In practice, this often leads to large special assessments, deferred maintenance, or the need for loans - all of which can harm property values and owner trust.
+In practice, this often leads to large special assessments, deferred maintenance, or the need for loans, all of which can harm property values and owner trust.
+Communities in this position also risk being classified as non-warrantable by lenders, which restricts buyers' ability to obtain financing.

 How often should Massachusetts boards update their reserve study?

-Industry best practice for Massachusetts is to obtain a full reserve study every 3-5 years, with annual reviews tied to the budgeting process.
+Industry best practice for Massachusetts is to obtain a full reserve study every three to five years, with annual reviews tied to the budgeting process.
 Older buildings, underfunded communities, or properties with complex systems may benefit from more frequent updates, even though the law does not specify a frequency.
+Communities exposed to severe New England weather should lean toward the three-year cycle.

 Are HOAs in Massachusetts safer ignoring reserves because there is no statute?